ProjectiveGroupUK/dbtafutil/README.md

 ## Utilities:
 ### 1. Generate Airflow DAGs
 ...This utility can help with generating Airflow DAGs out from dbt project.
-Further details [here](#1-generate-airflow-dags) about this utility are given down below in the document
+Further details about this utility are given down [below](#generate-airflow-dag-utility-gendag) in the document

-### 2. Hello
+## Generate Airflow DAG Utility (gendag)